 So the chicken tenderloins and bacon (and free ground beef) are normally what we stick with in our ButcherBox package –unless I stock up on the Member Deals and specials.

-These are all things that I frequently make meals from, and they are easy to stretch out as needed.
+Shredded chicken, beef and bacon are basically freezer staples I frequently make meals from, and they are easy to stretch out as needed.

 I often cook up a few pounds of the chicken in my InstaPot (I have this one) with a little chicken broth on high pressure for about 9 minutes (+ quick release).